bweatherson/demons/latest-export.md

 That map has a lot of virtues.
 There aren't any obvious missteps on the map, where it's easy to see just by looking that it could be shortened.
 The theory behind it makes sense.
 It was generated very quickly.
 It took my computer more time to draw the map than to find the path.
 And it is very short compared to the other maps we've seen.

 But it isn't optimal.
-I'm not sure what is optimal, but here's the shortest one I found after trying a few methods.
+I'm not sure what is optimal, but the shortest one I found after trying a few methods is shown in figure \@ref(fig:two-stage-optimal).

 ```{r two-stage-optimal, cache=TRUE, fig.cap="The best solution I found to the salesman problem."}
 set.seed(33)